gitnacho/docs/docs/ui/ng-components/ng-Chart/Series/stack-mode.md

 ## Getting Started

 There are scenarios in which a single Categorical chart can host multiple series.
-The {% typedoc_link classes:CategoricalSeries,member:stackMode%} property allows you to define how these series will interact with each other.
+The {% typedoc_link classes:CategoricalSeries,member:stackMode %} property allows you to define how these series will interact with each other.
 The following options are available for the `stackMode` property:

-* {% typedoc_link enums:ChartSeriesStackMode,member:None%} - The data points for all series start drawing from the axis.
+* {% typedoc_link enums:ChartSeriesStackMode,member:None %} - The data points for all series start drawing from the axis.
-* {% typedoc_link enums:ChartSeriesStackMode,member:Stack%} - The data points for each series start drawing from the end of the data points of the previous series.
+* {% typedoc_link enums:ChartSeriesStackMode,member:Stack %} - The data points for each series start drawing from the end of the data points of the previous series.
-* {% typedoc_link enums:ChartSeriesStackMode,member:Stack100%} - The data points for each series start drawing from the end of the data points of the previous series but their size is adjusted proportionally so that the whole plot-area of the chart is filled.
+* {% typedoc_link enums:ChartSeriesStackMode,member:Stack100 %} - The data points for each series start drawing from the end of the data points of the previous series but their size is adjusted proportionally so that the whole plot-area of the chart is filled.

-Here's how your chart will look like with {% typedoc_link classes:CategoricalSeries,member:stackMode%} set to `Stack`:
+Here's how your chart will look like with {% typedoc_link classes:CategoricalSeries,member:stackMode %} set to `Stack`:

 ### Figure 1: Chart with stacked AreaSeries on Android (left) and iOS (right)